Places, place names, and structures on Mar Lodge Estate: Sapper's Bothy

 A ruined stone 'bothy' just east of the summit of Ben Macdui built around 1847 by (or for the use of) the survey team from the Ordnance Survey who surveyed the Cairn Gorm / Ben Macdui plateau.
 This survey settled the argument over whether Ben Macdui or Ben Nevis was the highest mountain in Britain.

 In Watson (1975) the author gives its map reference as 991988.

 Sneck

 The Sneck is the name of the bealach between Beinn a' Bhùird and Ben Avon - Watson (1975), and the 1:25000 series Ordnance Survey maps.

 Victoria Bridge

 The white iron bridge over the Dee at Mar Lodge.

 Wells of Dee

-The source of the River Dee, the water rising from a spring on the Braeriach / Einich Cairn plateau at about 1,220 m (4,000 ft) - Watson (1975) - who continues:
+The source of the River Dee, the water rising from a spring on the Braeriach / Einich plateau at about 1,220 m (4,000 ft) - Watson (1975) - who continues:

 The Ordnance Survey maps name the waterfall the Falls of Dee, the corrie as An Garbh Choire, and the burn as Allt a Gharbh choire.
 Covering the same ground earlier in the twentieth century - Anderson (1911) records:

 That 'defile' being the Lairig Ghru.